Jane Ferguson: Al Jazeera English

 From 2011 to 2014 Ferguson worked as an international correspondent for Al Jazeera English.
 Reporting from across the Middle East, she covered major stories including the Arab Spring, the war in Afghanistan, Palestinian-Israeli conflict, and the Syrian civil war.

 In late 2011 and throughout 2012 Ferguson reported exclusively from inside Yemen as the country's revolution toppled dictator Ali Abdullah Saleh and the Yemeni military split into two factions.
-Al Jazeera was banned by the government throughout the revolution and protest movement, so Jane did not appear on camera for Al Jazeera English, voicing stories and being referred to by anchors in the Al Jazeera studio as "our correspondent who we are not naming for her own security".
+Al Jazeera was banned by the government throughout the revolution and protest movement, so Ferguson did not appear on camera, voicing stories and being referred to by anchors in the Al Jazeera studio as "our correspondent who we are not naming for her own security".

 In January 2012 Ferguson was the first correspondent for the network to enter rebel-held Syria.
-She was smuggled across the border from Lebanon into the Syrian city of Homs, where she filmed, produced, and reported alone an exclusive series from the restive Bar Amr neighborhood.
+She was smuggled across the border from Lebanon into the Syrian city of Homs, where she filmed, produced, and reported alone from the restive Bar Amr neighborhood.

-As the 'Arab Spring' protests and revolutions swept across the Middle East Ferguson reported for the network from Yemen, Jordan, Syria and Egypt.
+As the Arab Spring protests and revolutions swept across the Middle East Ferguson reported for the network from Yemen, Jordan, Syria and Egypt.
 In July 2013 Ferguson was on the streets of Cairo reporting live for Al Jazeera as the Egyptian military opened fire on Muslim brotherhood, anti-coup protestors calling for the reinstatement of Muslim Brotherhood President Mohammed Al Morsi.
-In 2013 Ferguson was made Afghanistan correspondent and spent a year based in Kabul, reporting extensively from across the country.
+In 2013 Ferguson was made Afghanistan correspondent and spent a year based in Kabul, reporting extensively from the country.
 On March 20, 2014, Ferguson was in the Kabul Serena Hotel when it was attacked by Taliban militants who had smuggled guns onto the premises.
-Ferguson was in her room when the attackers executed diners in the restaurant downstairs, and was able to escape after Afghan security forces arrived and engaged in a gun battle with the Taliban fighters across the hotel grounds.
+Ferguson was in her room when the attackers executed diners in the restaurant downstairs, and was able to escape after Afghan security forces arrived and engaged in a gun battle with the Taliban fighters.